MazRadwan/JAVA_Sprin1/README.md

 10. The application will close with a goodbye message.

 This detailed example usage guide should help users understand how to navigate and use the Library Management System through the console-based menu provided by the LibraryMenu class.
 If you need further assistance, please refer to the README file in the repository or the generated Javadocs for more information.

-This documentation provides a comprehensive guide to understanding and using the Library Management System.
-For further details, refer to the generated Javadocs and the class diagram.
-If you have any questions, please refer to the README file in the repository.